Jenelle Evans Custody: ‘Teen Mom’ Star Building Custom Home To Get Jace Back?

 And it sounds like she may have a plan to prove that she’s a capable mother.
 Not only is she trying to get back on her feet financially, but she’s also preparing to have a third baby with David.
 And these two have been building a new home for their family, which may have a room for Jace ready.

-“Do you think you’ll be able to move into your new house before she comes???” one person asked Jenelle, who didn’t reply, but another person chimed in, adding, “I think they’re building a house so I don’t think that would be possible.”
+“Do you think you’ll be able to move into your new house before she comes???” one person asked Jenelle, who didn’t reply.

+However, another person chimed in, adding, “I think they’re building a house so I don’t think that would be possible.”

 “I thought it was supposed to be ready around this time, that’s why I asked,” the original follower replied, to which Jenelle Evans added, “House will be ready the same week of my due date.
 But has to pass all inspections, water/electric hookup, water test before getting in.”